overhide/pay2my.app/howto/README.md

 - as a developer you're free to limit your application to front-end only, or leverage a back-end, yet enable user logins and make money regardless:  bring in a back-end for your features, not user management
 - your customers have freedom to login into your product using social login, crypto wallets, or a secret passphrase they manage themselves
-- as a developer you're freed from implementing payment-gateway integrations and user data-stores, just because you want to get paid for your offering
+- as a developer you're freed from implementing payment-gateway integrations and user data-stores, despite wanting to get paid for your offering
 - as a developer you're free to focus on your app's functionality instead of worrying about GDPR and managing personable identifiable information, just to get paid for your efforts
 - you're free to take this, own it, and modify it, protocols and code are free, open-sourced

-The brunt of this article will be some very simple code -- we'll jump right into that.
+The brunt of this article is some very simple code -- we'll jump right into that.
 This is very much a practical tutorial introducing how easy it is to use several standard w3c Web components to add user logins ("authenticate via signatures") and in-app purchases ("authorize via ledgers") to your Web offering.

 But nothing needs to stay black-box.
 I'll cover a high level explanation of what's going on behind the scenes at the end of the write-up, as an aside, for those interested.
 There is nothing hidden or closed off here.
 All the concepts of Ledger-Based Authorizations, the mechanisms, the APIs, the libraries, are documented in several blog posts, articles, slide shows, all available at https://pay2my.app.
 The code backing what's discussed herein is open sourced and can be browsed at your leisure.
 If something isn't to your liking, making it your way is a pull-request away, community agreeing of course.